openflighthpc/openstack-usage-calc/README.md

 ## Notes

 - The `instance_record.rb` script identifies daily uptime by calculating it from power events.
 For this reason, the script can only provide data from the initial creation of each node until today and is unable to reduce query/calculation time by only doing it for a specific date or range.
+- Instance details can be queried in OpenStack with `openstack flavor list -f json`, prices will then need to be manually added
+- Storage cost calculation will require manually setting price-per-gb